AmmarAbouZor/presentations/performance/plan.md

 * Understanding memory.
   - Demonstrate what happen on collect function.
 [DHAT](https://docs.rs/dhat/latest/dhat/) can be useful for memory allocations.
-  - Bit falls where collect is used.
+  - Common mistakes where collect() is used.
   - Reuse memory example
   - Vector. `remove` vs `swap_remove`
+  - VecDeque for queue

 * Parallelism:
   - Run same function in parallel with rayon and par_iter()
   - Find pattern where work can be shared between multiple thread.
 Example: Process -> Validate -> Write.

-* Assertion for bound checks.
+* Assertion to avoid bound checks.

-* Optimize for branch prediction
+* Optimize for branch prediction in processors.